TurboSource-Marialis/machtiani/README.md

       - [x] Optionally pass Github key
       - [x] Allow user choice to proceed based on approximated input token usage.
       - [x] Get codehost url from remote origin, and ability to override remote name in git repo with --remote <remote>
-      - [ ] git-sync works for individual repos.
+      - [x] git-sync works for individual repos.
+      - [x] Add header with token, unhardcoded with config.
+      - [ ] Refactor to compile with variable setting flags for osEnv.
 - [x] Get codehost key and urls from .machtiani.config.
 - [x] Unique repo names passed for data save.